zhanggao1/logtool/README.md

 ## Solution

-The purpose for this tool is to calculate the 90%, 95% and 99% percentile response, so we can just figure out all the top 10% of the most longest response time. for the numbers of the log files may be very big, we write code with golang to embrace a parallel file read capability easily min-heap is used as the data structure to host the top 10% time for its $O(LogN)$ time-complexity for push and pop
+The purpose for this tool is to calculate the 90%, 95% and 99% percentile response, so we can just figure out all the top 10% of the most longest response time, For the numbers of the log files may be very big, we write code with golang to embrace a parallel file read capability easily, Min-heap is used as the data structure to host the top 10% response time.

 ## Steps